learn-co-students/diy-json-serializer-ruby-v-000/README.md

 exponentially.
 Look at the `<authorId>` tag in the example above.
 There's 20 bytes of metadata per one byte of data.
 Even in a system with hundreds of authors, that's an inefficient way of representing things.
-As the Internet grew and the demands on API speed and efficiency, especially as smartphones came into play over cellular networks, the size of the data being passed from API to consumer became *important*.
+As the Internet grew and the demands on API speed and efficiency increased, especially as smartphones came into play over cellular networks, the size of the data being passed from API to consumer became *important*.